Same-sex marriage in tribal nations in the United States: Yavapai-Apache Nation

-The Domestic Relations Code of the Yavapai-Apache Nation of Arizona of 1994, states in Chapter 3.1. that "all marriages in the future shall be in accordance with the State laws."
+The Domestic Relations Code of the Yavapai-Apache Nation of Arizona of 1994, states in Chapter 3.1. that "all marriages in the future shall be in accordance with the State laws".
 On October 17, 2014, U.S. District Court Judge John Sedwick ruled that Arizona's same-sex marriage ban was unconstitutional.

 Nations that accept marriages performed elsewhere in the state

 Some nations recognize marriages legally performed in other jurisdictions, or the state in which they reside, regardless of whether they may have gendered wording in their own laws.
 The wording of the legal code suggests the same may be true of the Rosebud Sioux Tribe, though recognition of external marriages may be up to the court.
-An exception to this pattern of blanket external recognition was the Bay Mills Indian Community, which before 8 July 2019, only accepted marriages between a man and a woman from other jurisdictions.
+An exception to this pattern of blanket external recognition was the Bay Mills Indian Community, which, before July 8, 2019, only accepted marriages between a man and a woman from other jurisdictions.
 The Lummi Nation states that the marriage license may be obtained from elsewhere in the state, but not explicitly that marriages performed elsewhere in the state are recognized.